Today’s question is from David and he asks:

 Today I’m going to quickly cover your LDL, which is called low-density lipoprotein because LDL particles tend to be less dense than other kinds of cholesterol particles.

 This type of cholesterol is produced primarily by your liver, which is an important fact for you to know and I’ll tell you why in a few seconds…

-Now, this LDL cholesterol and is very important in the creation of cell walls, your hormones, and digestive juices.
+Now, this LDL cholesterol is very important in the creation of cell walls, hormones, and digestive juices.
 So, LDL is needed for a healthy body.

 Unfortunately, LDL is also known as the “Bad Cholesterol” because when your LDL level is high, it can start to form a plaque-like substance on the walls of your cardiovascular system (arteries and veins), blocking the natural flow of blood and leaving you at severe risk for a heart attack and stroke As seen in this chart…

 |130 — 159 mg/dL and above||Borderline high|

 Your goal is to have “lower” LDL levels, which is the OPPOSITE of HDL (high-density lipoprotein)… and I’ll cover HDL in a different article.

 An easy way to remember this is to think of the “L” in LDL as LOW and the “H” in HDL as HIGH And thus your goal is to have lower LDL and higher HDL.

 How To Improve Your “Bad’ LDL Cholesterol

 A proper diet and exercise will help improve your LDL levels….
 And I’ll discuss these two topics in detail in a different article.
 But what’s important to know is that as stated earlier, most of your cholesterol is made in your liver (80%)… and NOT from the foods you eat.